rueters-it/IT-Guides-and-Troubleshooting/Outlook/Automatic-Replies.md

 1. Open Outlook > Settings > Automatic replies
 2. Confiure appropriate settings.
 3. Include message: "I am currently out of office with limited access to Outlook.
-I will be returning Monday, June 30 and will respond to all messages and tickets as soon as possible upon my return." or similiar.
+I will be returning [insert Date] and will respond to all messages and tickets as soon as possible upon my return." or similiar.